kooplex/kooplex-config/README.md

 ## Purge configuration

-To remove ALL data, config and docker images
+To remove ALL data and config

     $ sudo bash kooplex.sh purge all

+To delete generated docker images

+    $ sudo bash kooplex.sh clean all